csillagkrisztian/Co_Do_It/README.md

 ## 🧑‍🎓 A social network and teaching tool for learning how to code in Javascript 🧑‍🎓

+### 👇👇👇 Click on the picture to see it in action!👇👇👇
 [![CO_DO_IT](https://i.ibb.co/xDHMztb/Screenshot-from-2020-08-21-16-17-35.png)](https://www.youtube.com/watch?v=Qrdbx_aJ0IM)

 # Table of contents